Prenez-moi comme cela

 Phaisal nodded and closed his eyes, then stretched out his open hand toward Eka, who looked ready to start clapping again.
 With one practiced flourish, he reached for the back of his neck, untied his cape and tossed it over the cargo.
 Next he smiled at everyone, waied his brother, and proceeded to shoot each individual in rapid succession.

 Masaryk didn't have a chance to see the weapon, but the first zap -the one aimed at the killer's brother- did register in his brain as an L-Beretta 60.
 The next thing he knew he was on the floor, looking up at Klara's horrified face.
 The Free Consul woud likely be spared.
-Near him fell a white lump drenched in red.
-Antonian the Austrian, he thought somewhat incoherently.
+Near him fell a white lump sprayed with red.
+Bull the boots red for Antonian the Austrian, he thought somewhat incoherently.
 As he felt his strength leave him, he hoped that Phaisal would also kill the Demguo man.
 At the same time, he vaguely understood that it did not matter, that Phaisal's use of a local firearm meant he was to be blamed for it all.
 The incipient agony of realizing he would go down in history as a traitor to the anti-Demguo cause was replaced by terror, as he saw that cursed vulture swoop down from god knows where to finally take him away.

 Marjuin stopped the record, turned off the screen, and turned to Sandalion, who was standing alongside her pet mesa, eyes fixed on the floor.
 Without looking up, she deadpanned:

 "You should keep it going for a while, if only to see what they do to my corpse.
 Here's a preview: it involves quartering (niatresanglar)."

 Marjuin wasn't interested.
 "No need.
 I've read the report, and I just saw enough of the...uhmm..."